Zfike/MCR/README.md

  - a core of services to run the application
  - a web server to serve those services (API based communication)
  - Telephony service to handle the calls themselves
- - AI integration in order to better tailor SMS responses (and return calls later) to customers of our clients
+ - AI integration in order to better tailor SMS responses (and return calls later) to customers of our clients.
+Another aspect of AI integration is increasing the reaction time to an incoming call.
+This way a call can be answered within 1-2 rings.
  - Web GUI for clients to interact with the system.
+ - The web GUI will display logs of calls and notifications for recent and missed calls

 Testing was done with Twilio, however any telephony service that offers a business number to use for managing customer calls and has an API that the application can use will work.

 A business can have one to many phone numbers.
 At least one "main" business number will be attached to the system.
-If a business has more than one phone, the system will need to be able to route notifications and/or calls to "on-duty" phone numbers.
+If a business has more than one phone, the system will need to be able to answer a call, process a caller's info, store the call log, and route notifications and/or calls to "on-duty" phone numbers.

 Ideally a scalable database would be attached to the system (Postgres, PG Edge, SQLite, etc.).
 A database would be added per customer and managed from the LLC (Name?).
 A client's database would contain call logs and metadata for the business.